Vancleeff/retroachievements/Sets/Technomage/README.md

 At the Shach Camp at the beginning of the chapter, buy the cube from Torlore for 200 gold.

 #### 4d6
-After buying the last cube and if you kept the three others, you will get the achievement.
+After buying the last cube from Torlore and if you kept the three others, you will get the achievement.

 ## Chapter 6 (9 achievements)